 Our experience with Hoppa was an excellent one and we can’t recommend it enough.
 Our driver waited for us at the arrivals hall at Sofia Airport holding a sign with our names.
 He then escorted us to the brand new and spotlessly clean car that would take us directly to Bansko in less than 2.5 hours.

 Once on the road, we sat back, relaxed and enjoyed the changing Bulgarian landscape, happy to have chosen this comfortable and stress-free way of getting from Sofia to Bansko over all the others.
 On the day of our departure from Bansko, our driver waited for us outside our hotel a quarter of an hour before our agreed time for yet another comfortable private transfer to Sofia airport.

 At the end of the day, how to get from Sofia to Bansko is a matter of one’s budget and time.
 All that matters is to achieve what the Hoppa team sum up brilliantly in their motto: Arrive Happy!

-Disclosure: Hoppa kindly offered us a return private airport transfer from Sofia to Bansko free of charge but, as always, we express nothing but our very own and honest opinion about the experience we had.
+Disclosure: Hoppa kindly offered us a complimentary return private airport transfer from Sofia to Bansko but, as always, we express nothing but our very own and honest opinion about the experience we had.